Hoover City

 District-Level NCES Analysis

 Hoover City operates 16 public schools serving 13,557 students, placing it among the smaller districts in Alabama.
-The school portfolio breaks down into 10 other, 3 middle, 2 high, 1 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 13,632 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Jefferson County County.
+The school portfolio breaks down into 10 combined, 3 middle, 2 high, 1 elementary schools, a compact enough portfolio that families can compare every campus directly before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Jefferson County.

 Hoover High School accounts for 21.4% of all Hoover City student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means Hoover City-wide averages can mask substantial variation outside the dominant entity.
+That concentration means Hoover City-wide averages can mask substantial variation outside the dominant entity.
 Grade band: high.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data